 Approximately 1.5 to 3 years depending on track choice and course load.
-Because graduate courses meet once per week in the evening, students are able to maintain their full-time jobs during the program.
+Because graduate courses meet once per week in the evening during fall and spring semesters, students can maintain their full-time jobs during the program.

 $819 per unit.
 Lab fees are not included and are based on course type.

 Students who received a Cal Grant during their undergraduate studies and are pursuing a credential-only program may qualify for an additional year of Cal Grant funding through this extension.
 Applicants must meet the grant regulations.
 Additional information about the Cal Grant 5th Year Extension Program is available on the California Student Aid Commission's website.

 Led by the California Student Aid Commission, the Golden State Teacher Grant encourages students to consider earning a teaching credential and teach in a high-need field at a priority school in California within five years after completing a teacher preparation program.
 CSAC will award $20,000 Golden State Teacher Grants to over 4,400 eligible students across California, who are enrolled in a Commission on Teacher Credentialing-approved teacher preparation program on or after January 1, 2020.

 Unsubsidized student loans can be used to cover tuition, fees, and supplies related to graduate studies.
 Applicants must submit a FAFSA to qualify.

 Candidates who are awarded a Graduate Teaching Fellowship become employees of Whittier College while completing their graduate program.
 As employees of the College, students qualify for tuition remission and may receive stipends.
 Fellowships are generally granted for up to six semesters and have the possibility to be renewed at the discretion of the program directors.
-All Graduate Teaching Fellow candidates, regardless of department, must qualify for admission into Whittier’s Graduate Programs in Education (Teacher Credential/MA) before they are hired and begin work.
+All Graduate Teaching Fellow candidates, regardless of department, must qualify for admission into Whittier’s Graduate Programs in Education (Teacher Credential/MA) before they are hired.